ViciousSquid/Dosidicus/Docs/Personality system.md

 Personality affects squid needs and behaviour.
-A random personality is assigned every time a new squid is born, and caould be thought of as a sort of "difficulty level" with 'Lazy' being the easiest and 'Stubborn' being hardest.
+A random personality is assigned every time a new squid is born, and could be thought of as a sort of "difficulty level" with 'Lazy' being the easiest and 'Stubborn' being hardest.

 There are seven different squid personalities that affect their needs and how they behave: